scratchfoundation/node-redis-rate-limiter/README.md

 - But uses a fixed-window algorithm
 - Great performance (>10000 checks/sec on local redis)
 - No race conditions
+- Configuration of status return to avoid giving away the game with a 429, when appropriate

 Very easy to plug into `Express` or `Restify` to rate limit your `Node.js` API.